What is my Twitter policy?

 - I have experimented with following everyone back however it didn’t work out for several reasons.
 These include spoiling the effectiveness of key Twitter functionality, the excessive time consumed, apparent endorsement & encouragement of ‘weirdos’, volume of direct message spam, that it didn’t ‘feel’ right for me – thus limiting my effectiveness in being social and providing good quality content, and other reasons.

 - Some schools of thought suggest, often moralistically or sanctimoniously, that one should always follow back.
 Among other things, one can counter; that following back (largely) mindlessly dilutes the meaning behind a follow – a kind of childish tagging paradigm.
 This whole follow back business has also exacerbated the spammer problem, encouraging such people to continue their efforts.
 Spammers are increasingly hard to detect.
 Even many legitimate accounts use spammy tactics – many auto DMs and auto follows/bulk unfollows can fall into this category.
 Would you send emails like the auto DMs you commonly see?

 - Twitter used to limit lists to 20 (with a maximum of 500 in each), which I thought insufficient.
-Back then, by not following everyone back, your stream could then become a 21st ‘list’, instead of a melting pot that you never consumed from.
+Back then, by not following everyone back, your stream could then become a 21st ‘list’, instead of a melting pot you never consumed from.
 (In late May 2013 Twitter allowed 1000 lists with a maximum of 5000 in each).

-- Personally, I think a follow back policy is somewhat insulting to the person being followed.
+- I think a follow everyone back policy is somewhat insulting to the person being followed.
 I for instance would like to be followed because people want to read my tweets, not because I followed them.